Council Tax Reduction - how to apply

 How will you be notified of the local authority's decision?

 Once a local authority has all the information or evidence it needs to decide on your application it must make its decision within 14 days.
 You must be notified of the decision in writing.
 You can ask in writing for written reasons for the decision but you must do this within one month.
 The written reasons for the decision should be sent to you within 14 days, or, if this can't be done, as soon as possible after then.

 You might disagree with your local authority's decision about whether you are entitled to CTR, or about the amount of CTR you're entitled to.
 If this is the case, you should write to tell them why you disagree with the decision.
 They should reply in writing, telling you if they are prepared to change their decision and, if not, why not.
 You should get their response within two months of sending your letter.

 Appealing against a decision

-If you are still not happy with your local authority's decision, you may be able to appeal to a Valuation Tribunal.
+If you're still not happy with your local authority's decision, you might be able to appeal to a Valuation Tribunal.
 You can only appeal if:

 - you think your local authority has miscalculated the amount of CTR you're entitled to

-- you think your local authority has not applied the rules of the CTR scheme properly
+- you think your local authority hasn't applied the rules of the CTR scheme properly